Traveling to Italy during Covid-19: What you need to know before you go - KTVZ

 Those vaccinated in other countries are not eligible for the Italian pass, but those with EU vaccination passports will be fine, as there is a reciprocal agreement.

 On July 29, the Italian government announced that vaccination certificates from the following countries would also be accepted in lieu of a green pass: Canada, Israel, Japan, UK and US.
-Other than that, concrete details have yet to be released on how tourists can use the scheme.
+Concrete details have yet to be released on how tourists can use the scheme, but by August 12, many travelers from England and Wales (but not Scotland or Northern Ireland) were reporting that their NHS vaccination certificates were being accepted by the Verifica C19 app, which tells you whether your home QR code is valid.

 For those needing to test, the government will cap the costs of rapid antigen tests until September, to see them through the tourist season.